 On your iPhone, open the Settings app and go to General > Reset and choose "Reset All Settings".
 Enter your iPhone passcode to confirm the choice and the device will reboot after that.

-The ultimate solution that you can use if you don't want to suffer from data loss is using FoneGeek iOS System Recovery.
-It is a trusted repair tool that allows users to fix 200+ iOS related problems, such as iPhone vertical lines, GIFs not working, control center won't swipe up in iOS 15, and much more.
+The best solution that you can use if you don't want to suffer from data loss is using FoneGeek iOS System Recovery.
+It is a trusted repair tool that allows users to fix 200+ iOS related problems, such as iPhone vertical lines, GIFs not working, control center won't swipe up, and much more.
+This tool works well with the latest iOS 16 and iPhone 14 models.

 Step 1.
 Download, install and launch FoneGeek iOS System Recovery on your computer.
 Select "Standard Mode" from the home page.